 By the time the clock had caught up with us, we'd managed to put together a pretty solid static mix.
 More importantly, though, Barry was more confident in his studio monitoring setup, and was up to his eyeballs in new ideas to explore.
 Hopefully some of them will also help you in your own studio too! .

-Before I began reworking Barry's mix in earnest, I took the opportunity to demonstrate to him how tightening the timing of the rhythm section could make the mix appear more commercial‑sounding.
 It only took about 20 minutes to line up the bass and guitar parts more with the drums, but the difference to the blend and punch of the mix was palpable, which meant we didn't have to use as much processing for these purposes later on.

 Barry Martin: "I'd been on the SOS forum many a time pleading for local audiophiles to come and help me improve my studio technique — because I wanted to wring the best out of my nice equipment, but still lacked the knowledge to deliver satisfying results.
 After Mike's visit to my humble little studio, my head is still spinning from all the gems he disclosed during the few hours we spent together.
 I can categorically say that the expense of a full English breakfast for Mike and myself at my local greasy spoon was very much worth the investment!

 "First off, the changes we were able to make to the sound of the room were really quite inspiring (thanks Auralex!), and mixing is now a whole heap easier.
 Once we'd got the acoustics issues out of the way it was great to be able to turn the virtuoso's visit into a combination of Studio SOS and Mix Rescue — a dream for me.
 Thanks Mike and SOS for helping me so enthusiastically on my continuing journey of discovery!”